 The NJ 529 State Income Tax Deduction

-New Jersey allows a state income tax deduction of up to $10,000 per year for contributions to any state's 529 plan (not just NJBEST) if the taxpayer's New Jersey gross income is $200,000 or less.
-This is reported on NJ-1040, Line 49.
-For a family contributing $10,000 per year at the 6.37% marginal NJ rate, that is $637 per year in NJ tax savings — real money that compounds over 17 years of contributions.
+New Jersey allows a state income tax deduction of up to $10,000 per year for contributions to the NJBEST 529 plan only (per N.J.S.A.
+54A:3-10) if the taxpayer's New Jersey gross income is $200,000 or less.
+Contributions to other states' 529 plans do NOT qualify for the NJ deduction.
+The deduction is reported on NJ-1040 Line 37a (NJBEST Deduction) on the TY2025 form.
+For a family contributing $10,000 per year to NJBEST at the 6.37% marginal NJ rate, that is $637 per year in NJ tax savings - real money that compounds over 17 years of contributions.

 The Trump Account has no NJ state income tax deduction.
 OBBBA did not create a state-level deduction, and New Jersey has not enacted one independently.
 Every dollar contributed to a Trump Account is fully taxed at the state level in the year earned.
 This is a significant NJ-specific disadvantage.